AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 >
 > As an end user, you need to know which hardware your computer (or shared server) is using so that you know which pre-compiled software packages will run on your system.
 If you try to run software compiled for, say, an [Advanced RISC Machine (ARM)](https://simple.wikipedia.org/wiki/ARM_architecture) architecture on a machine that uses an Intel x86-based CPU, it certainly won't work.

 Following the operating system's "Welcome" line are some pointers in the form of Web addresses.
-There are pointers to [the official Ubuntu documentation](https://help.ubuntu.com), the [homepage for a management service called Landscape](https://landscape.canonical.com), a [link to where you can find paid support](https://ubuntu.com/advantage) or [business consulting](http://www.ubuntu.com/business/services/cloud).
+There are pointers to [the official Ubuntu documentation](https://help.ubuntu.com), the [homepage for a management service called Landscape](https://landscape.canonical.com), and links to where you can find [paid support](https://ubuntu.com/advantage) or [business consulting](http://www.ubuntu.com/business/services/cloud).
 These are here because the maker of Ubuntu, a for-profit corporation by the name of [Canonical, Ltd.](https://www.canonical.com/), bases its paid offerings on their free offerings.
 All of these services are optional, but some organizations who use the Ubuntu operating system subscribe to these services, as well.

 You have no need of any of these, so you scroll right past this block of text: